-Inclusion & Accessibility

-How will my child or young person be included in activities outside the classroom, including trips?
-(IRR)

-- We aim to include all pupils in all aspects of the school inside and outside the classroom. - Some pupils need a more personalised approach and need extra support for different activities outside the classroom. - We carry out risk assessments for all off site activities and residential visits, to ensure that everybody's health and safety will not be compromised. - If we feel a pupil needs extra support to ensure his or her safety and well being, we will carry out an individual risk assessment, which we will share and discuss with parents.
-This may then mean, for example, an extra named person is included on the trip or a more personalised approach to the activity or trip. - If in the unlikely event that it is considered unsafe for a pupil to take part in an activity in school or out of school, then we will organise alternative activities for the pupil.
+Click here to return to the front page Inclusion & Accessibility How will my child or young person be included in activities outside the classroom, including trips?
+(IRR) We aim to include all pupils in all aspects of the school inside and outside the classroom. • Some pupils need a more personalised approach and need extra support for different activities outside the classroom. • We carry out risk assessments for all off site activities and residential visits, to ensure that everybody's health and safety will not compromised. t be • If we feel a pupil needs extra support to ensure his or her safety and well being, we will carry out an individual risk assessment, we which we will share and discuss with parents.
+This may then mean, for example, an extra named person is included on the trip or a more personalised approach to the activity or trip. • If in the unlikely event that it is considered unsafe for a pupil to take part in an activity in school or out of school, then we will org ganise alternative activities for the pupil.
+How accessible is the setting/school/college environment?
+Is the building fully wheelchair accessible? 🔽 Detaile (if required) Details (if required) Are disabled changing and toilet facilities available? 🗹 Details (if required) Do you have parking areas for pick up and drop offs? 🔽 Details (if required)